luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 This is probably a separate experiment, but the question is: is using a list to get the latest K items faster than using a sorted set?

 These data structures are not directly interchangeable, but they can replace one another in certain situations.
-For instance, if you need the K latest items, you are good.
-If you also need to count the latest unique items still valid, you won't be able to count them with a list.
+For instance, if you just need the K latest items, you could probably use both.
+If you also need to count the latest unique items produced, you won't be able to count them with a list.
 You will probably need an auxiliary HyperLogLog structure for that.